jothas2000/desenvolvimentoWeb/README.md

-# desenvolvimentoWeb
+# web development
-Projetos de desenvolvimento web

-Baixe o xampp ligue ele

-faça download do repositorio

-coloque ele na htdocs

-abra o navegador, digite na barra de endereço 127.0.0.1

-entre na pasta até chegar na index
+Download xampp turn it on

+download the repository

+put it in htdocs

+open the browser, type in the address bar 127.0.0.1

+go into the folder until you reach the index

+user: admin

+password: admin

 usuario: admin